 - LAS 6970 Thesis (6 credits).
 Students complete a thesis paper supervised by three committee members.
 All members of the committee must have FIU Graduate Faculty status.
 Students pursuing careers that require strong research and analytic skills or students planning to pursue a Ph.D. are encouraged to select the MALACS thesis exit option.
 The thesis is orally defended in the presence of a committee of three faculty members.
 The committee chair and at least one other committee member must be from FIU departments that offer courses in a MALACS focus area.
 The committee as a whole must be drawn from at least two departments.
 During the thesis period, the student registers for thesis credits under their thesis committee chair. +More Thesis Info

-- LAS 6905 Directed Research in Latin American and Caribbean Studies (6 credits).
+- LAS 6905 Directed Research in Latin American and Caribbean Studies (3 credits).
 Students may select the directed research exit option.
-Students selecting this option will prepare and publicly present two major research papers of approximately 35-40 pages each.
-One research paper will address a topic relevant to the student’s MALACS focus area, and the second paper will focus on an interdisciplinary topic related to the focus area or to a broader theme related to the region.
-The student is required to register for two directed research courses with his/her major professors.
-Two additional professors will serve on the student’s committee. +More Directed Research Info
+Students selecting this option will prepare and publicly present one major research paper of approximately 35-40 pages each.
+The research paper will address a topic relevant to the student’s MALACS focus area.
+The student is required to register for one directed research course with his/her major professors.
+Two additional professors will serve on the student’s committee.

 All exit options require an oral defense or presentation to be evaluated by a committee of three professors.